armory/docs/content/en/plugins/github-integration/validate-github-access.md

 ---
-title: Validate GitHub Access
+title: Enable GitHub Access Validation
-linkTitle: Validate GitHub Access
 weight: 10
 description: >
   Learn how to enable the GitHub Integration feature that validates GitHub access based on configuration assigned to a GitHub App account.